WIS-MICC-CellObservatory/PME_Kinetics/README.md

   "FN_EmbryosRoiSet_Manual.zip", using correct file name is crucial

 ## Sample data
-Sample files are provided for testing the macro, togetehr with the ilastik classifier used for the analysis (AutoContext_ForEmbryo4.zip  unzip the file and use AutoContext_ForEmbryo4.ilp) and the related Results files.
+Sample files are provided for testing the macro, togetehr with the related Results files (within Results subfolder of each sample data folder) and the ilastik classifier used for the analysis (AutoContext_ForEmbryo4.zip  unzip the file and use AutoContext_ForEmbryo4.ilp).